h5py/h5py/docs_api/index.rst

 Low-Level API Reference
 =======================

-**This is a testing version of the h5py low-level API documentation.
-It is not guaranteed to be complete or correct.**

-**For the current h5py documentation, please go to** http://www.h5py.org/docs.

 This documentation contains the auto-generated API information for the HDF5 for Python "low-level" interface, a collection of Cython modules